-- 7. Once verification on all units and common spaces is complete, submit the whole building to the HCO or MRO for final certification (see alternative below).
+- 7. Once verification on all units and common spaces is complete, submit the whole building to the HCO or MRO for final certification.
 The Rater is required to keep electronic or hard copies of the completed and signed National Rater checklists.
 In addition, for buildings using Track A, the Rater is required to keep for each dwelling unit and each graded common space an HVAC design report compliant with ANSI / RESNET / ACCA / ICC 310.
 The Rater must also keep a National HVAC Design Supplement to Std.
 310 for Dwellings & Units for each dwelling unit, and, where applicable, the National HVAC Design Supplement to Std.
 310 for Common Spaces & Central Systems.
 For buildings using Track B, the Rater is required to keep the National HVAC Design Report.
 Finally, when the FT Agent is not a HVAC Credentialed Contractor, National HVAC Functional Testing Checklists for all systems must be kept.
 Additionally, the following steps are required: - a.
-Dwelling Unit modeling: submit the building to the HCO for final certification and follow the HCO's certification and oversight procedures (e.g. quality assurance, recordkeeping, and reporting).
+Low-rise multifamily buildings: submit the building to the HCO for final certification and follow the HCO's certification and oversight procedures (e.g. quality assurance, recordkeeping, and reporting). - b.
+High-rise multifamily buildings: specific documentation must be submitted based on as-built conditions to an MRO for their review and approval as described in Exhibit 3.